scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

   important species

-* ``dataset_file``: a string with the name of a file listing the ChemKED files to be used, where the files are simply given in a newline delimited list
+* ``dataset_file``: a string with the name of a file listing the ChemKED files to be used, which gives the filenames in a newline delimited list

 * ``model_path``: a string with the directory containing ``model_name``.
   This is optional; the default is ``'models'``